-The Group put in place strict Standard Operating Procedures ("SOP") to ensure the safety of all its employees and business continuity when allowed to operate.
-To mitigate further losses, the Group embarked on cost rationalisation efforts which among others included temporary salary cuts and the reduction of head count.
+Strict Standard Operating Procedures that has put in place in 2020 was enhanced in 2021 to ensure the safety of all its employees and business continuity.
+Cost rationalisation efforts and training and re-training initiative will continue to be implemented to enhance workforce flexibility and multi-role ability.
 On-going efforts are in place to explore avenues to remain competitive and efficient.